hancush/sadi/README.md

 ## SADI: SAM Digest

 Sadi is a slash command for SAM Desk users who push updates to Slack.
-She waits in her Flask app palace on a Heroku cloud until you assign her a story, at which time she retrieves related messages from the SAM bot, then wraps them all up in a shiny digest you can send to the editors who are yelling at you. — Edit
+She waits in her Flask app palace on a Heroku cloud until you assign her a story, at which time she retrieves related messages from the SAM bot, then wraps them all up in a shiny digest you can send to the editors who are yelling at you.

 ### Dependencies